k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 Meteor's persistent data layer is Monogodb with some more magic.

 Data fetching is done with [DDP](https://www.meteor.com/ddp) (Distributed Data Protocol).
 Just remember it is **REST for Websockets**.
-Everything in Meteor.js is realtime by default, which is achieved by livequery a live database connector for Mongo (theoretically also mysql #wtf).
+Everything in Meteor.js is realtime by default, which is done by livequery a live database connector for Mongo (theoretically also mysql #wtf).
 From a very high perspective: You execute a query - get results and all subsequent changes to this query via web socket. :raised_hands:

 Meteor.js also feels fast because of a concept called **Optimistic UI**.
 All the data the fly between Mongodb and client gets cached in a minimongo.
 If a template gets rendered it instantly renders with data from minimongo and then updates with data from monogdb.